alvarobrg/wolves.finance/contracts/README.md

 -> parameter: gnosis marketing_wallet / gnosis team_wallet

 2.) deploy controller.sol
+-> parameter:
--> parameter: rewardHandler (right now its token.sol)
+- rewardHandler (right now its token.sol)
+- previousController: 0 address / only for later updates

 3.) call token.sol::grantRole(token.sol.REWARD_ROLE(), controller)
 -> This is to allow controller to call into token.sol to distribute rewards